 Introducing Home on the Westside, an initiative from Westside Future Fund to help drive inclusive community retention for Atlanta's Historic Westside neighborhoods.
-We're taking steps to deliver safe, quality housing on the Westside with: - Affordable 1-, 2-, and 3-bedroom rentals - Newly constructed and renovated homes for purchase and lease-to-purchase - Down payment assistance - Anti-Displacement Tax Fund for legacy homeowners - Financial coaching and counseling in partnership with On the Rise Financial Center Are you interested in Home on the Westside?
+We're taking steps to deliver safe, quality housing on the Westside with: - Affordable 1-, 2-, and 3-bedroom rentals - Newly constructed and renovated homes for purchase and lease-to-purchase - Down payment assistance - Anti-Displacement Tax Fund for legacy homeowners - Financial coaching and counseling in partnership with Operation HOPE's HOPE Inside program Are you interested in Home on the Westside?
 Go online and complete a simple form to let us know which of our housing opportunities interest you: westsidefuturefund.org/homeonthewestside Contact WFF with any questions.